 Homebound tutoring is a temporary bridge to support student education during recovery.
 Homebound tutoring is not a substitute for classroom instruction, class participation, group projects, lab activities, etc. Tutoring services are provided for one hour per day with a one-on-one tutor.
-Parents or guardians requesting homebound instruction designates that a student, due to a medical condition, cannot attend school.
+Parents/Guardians requesting homebound instruction designates that a student, due to a medical condition, cannot attend school.
 Students on homebound are not eligible to attend any before-school or after-school activities, and/or sports events during the dates of home confinement.

-Eligibility for homebound tutoring requires that the parent or guardian must complete a Homebound Services Medical Request form.
-For further information and provision of the Medical Request Form, please contact your school nurse.
+Eligibility for homebound tutoring requires that the parent/guardian must complete a Homebound Services Medical Request form, available from the school nurse.
 Please note that the completion of this form does not guarantee the provision of services.